przepompownia/mini-ui-messages-example/README.md

 - missing `redraw()` for `:=1` output
 - replace search count messages instead of displaying separate notifications
 - probably fix lots other issues
+- update some messages (not only if replace flag is true)